Mailman (City Letter Carrier)

 What do you do if you get in a wreck?

-Asked by Jamss about 6 years ago
+Asked by Jamss over 6 years ago

 Let’s just hope I don’t!
 That wasn’t the answer you’re looking for.
 I’ve never been in a wreck yet, but have had plenty of close calls and it’s possible one day my luck will run out.
 If we get into a wreck, we are directed to call a supervisor and also call the police dept if a report needs to be filed or if there are any injuries.
 A supervisor will then report to the scene and take some photos and information.
 A tow truck will be called if the vehicle is not driveable.
 After that is taken care of, the letter carrier is usually not allowed to drive a postal vehicle until they go for a multi-hour driver training course.
 I’ve noticed they try to have that course scheduled pretty quickly to get the carrier back to their normal duties.
 While their driving privileges are suspended, the carrier will often be given office duties or be driven around and then walk a route if that’s the method of delivery.
 The bottom line is drive defensively and hope to not get into an accident.

-Asked by Steve over 6 years ago
+Asked by Leon74 about 7 years ago